ygemici/osz/etc/README.md

 Skeletons for directories

-- *etc* classic UNIX etc directory
+- *etc* classic UNIX etc directory, will be mounted as /usr/core/etc
 - *include* C header files, will be mounted as /usr/core/include
 - *root* the root user's home
+- *sys* system files, sys/etc will be included in initrd

 Files